-- Keep yourself and personal items, including but not limited to coolers, tents, strollers, bags and chairs, 15 feet (or whatever distance is designated by the event organizer) away from the sideline.
+- Keep yourself and personal items, including but not limited to coolers, tents. strollers. bags and chairs.
+15 feet (or whatever distance is designated by the event organizer) away from the sideline.

-- Seek shelter during a lightning delay.
+- Seek safe shelter during a lightning delay.

 - Drink water; stay hydrated.

-folding chair

-sun block

 - Items you may want to bring:

+- folding chair

+- sun block

-- appropriate clothing for weather i food and drinks
+- appropriate clothing for weather food and drinks

 - camera and/or video camera

-- USA Ultimate Spectator Guide

 - event program/game schedule